Corruption in Myanmar: Anti-corruption efforts

 While Myanmar was still under military control, its Central Bank implemented controls in accordance with the IMF's Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) guidelines.
-As a result, Myanmar was removed from the international Financial Action Task Force's list of "Non-cooperative Countries and Territories" in October 2006.
+As a result, Myanmar was removed from the International Financial Action Task Force's list of "Non-cooperative Countries and Territories" in October 2006.

 President Thein Sein has introduced a number of policies intended to reduce corruption in business.
-A key theme of his inaugural speech on 30 March 2011, was fighting government corruption.
+A key theme of his inaugural speech on 30 March 2011 was fighting government corruption.
 He said that "democracy will [be] promoted only hand in hand with good governance.
 That is why our government responsible for Myanmar's democratic transition will try hard to shape good administrative machinery...
 We will fight corruption in cooperation with the people as it harms the image of not only the offenders, but also the nation and the people."
 Thein Sein has reportedly made "significant efforts to minimise corruption in the extractive industries" in hopes of attracting foreign investment.

 In August 2012, an anti-bribery bill was approved.
 In August 2013, an Anti-Corruption Law was passed.

 In April 2013, several senior government officials charged with corruption were compelled to retire or leave departments working on investment.

 The Myanmar Centre for Responsible Business (MCRB) was founded in 2013.
 It seeks to promote "more responsible business practices in Myanmar."
 An MCRB initiative called Transparency in Myanmar Enterprise (TiME) "publishes information about anti-corruption, organizational transparency, and concern for human rights, health, and the environment among the largest businesses in Myanmar.
 Using criteria laid out by Transparency International the project has produced rankings of companies according to the above criteria by analyzing information they post online."

 Anti-corruption laws "were further amended in 2014 to allow for the parliament to establish a committee to investigate allegations of corruption among government officials."
-The Anti-Corruption Commission was established in February 2014.
+The Anti-Corruption Commission of Myanmar was established in February 2014.
 It focuses mainly on bribery, which can be punished by fines and up to fifteen years in prison.
 By December 2014, it had received almost 600 written complaints, but had addressed only three, saying that it could not act without documented evidence.
 MP U Ye Tun stated that the commission did not have the authority to take action effectively.
-An expert in governance and anti-corruption, stated in December 2014 that the commission would be unlikely to target the government or its ministries, which is where the bulk of corruption in Myanmar takes place.
+An expert in governance and anti-corruption stated in December 2014 that the commission would be unlikely to target the government or its ministries, which is where the bulk of corruption in Myanmar takes place.